opf/openproject/docs/release-notes/14-1-0/README.md

 <!--more-->

 ## Bug fixes and changes

+Apart from the features mentioned above, there have been a lot of other changes, smaller features and, of course, bug fixes for OpenProject 14.1:

 <!-- Warning: Anything within the below lines will be automatically removed by the release script -->
 <!-- BEGIN AUTOMATED SECTION -->